CSCfi/csc-user-guide/docs/data/datasets/metadata-and-documentation.md

     - Readme file(s) providing information about data files to ensure correct interpretation
     - Data dictionary / Code book explaining variables in the data and gathering codes used in a dataset.

 Also think about your file naming conventions, directory structure and **version control**.
-Read more from [Data organization](#data-organization) below.
+More about that in [Data organization](#data-organization).

 <a name="header3"></a>